RobinU434/TaskParameterizedGaussianMixtureModels/README.md

 ## Acknowledgement

-This repository is outcome of an internship at [Fraunhofer Italia](https://www.fraunhofer.it/de.html)
+This repository is the outcome of an internship at [Fraunhofer Italia](https://www.fraunhofer.it/de.html) under the supervision of [Marco Todescato](https://www.linkedin.com/in/marco-todescato/?originalSubdomain=de) during summer 2023.
+Thank you for your constant advice and great discussions.

 ## Contribution